By Sydney Rubin, Account Coordinator

 Social media at events

 The power of social media creates FOMO (fear of missing out), but at the same time, gives people the chance to follow along with an experience.
 You can feel like you’re at an event even if you’re sitting on your couch at home.
 Revolve, which is an online clothing brand, took full advantage of social media at this year’s Coachella Festival.
 Revolve piggy-backed off the event itself to create its own event/party, called Revolve Festival.
-The clothing company rented space near Coachella and threw their own parties during the weekend in the desert.
+The clothing company rented space near Coachella and threw their own parties during the weekend in the desert, they took the best table and chair covers to prepare the decorations of these parties.
 By promoting the hashtag #RevolveFestival, they created a successful social campaign that allowed Instagram users all over the world to see pictures and videos and give them a taste of what it was like to actually be there.
 Revolve also used this as a marketing and advertising opportunity.
 The brand invited hundreds of celebrities to their parties and gave them Revolve clothes to wear.
 Celebrities posted on their Instagrams with the hashtag #RevolveFestival, showing off their favorite clothes and accessories from the brand.

 Whether you’re a small company just starting off, an artist trying to build a following, or a big company trying to draw in a new crowd, social media is essential for creating the perfect personality and voice to reach your target audience.